 Every protein is born as a linear chain of amino acid units

 The folding process is required to achieve the protein’s functional form

 Druggable pockets are identified in the intermediate folding state

 Small molecules can bind the pocket and block the folding process

 The protein is degraded by the cellular quality control

-To do this, one has not to target the native structure, but structures appearing during folding.
-While folding the protein can assume intermediate conformations that, while temporary, last long enough to allow the binding of a small molecule.
-Think of these intermediates as “pit stops” in the journey to the folded state.
-If we can block the protein at these stops instead of letting it arrive at the native structure, we can block the protein expression.
+To achieve protein degradation through PPI-FIT, one has to target the transient structures appearing during folding.
+Despite being temporary, such conformations last long enough to allow the binding of a small molecule.
+These intermediates can be thought as “pit stops” in the journey to the folded state.
+If we can block the protein at these stages, we can prevent the formation of the functional form of the protein.

 Today we know that PPI-FIT works in the lab.
-Sibylla co-founders and partners have already published a proof of concept of PPI-FIT in the literature, identifying and testing candidate molecules capable of blocking the expression of the prion protein, that when misfolded causes the Creutzfeld-Jakob disease and other lethal neurodegenerative disorders.
-In the first six months of operation, moreover, Sibylla Biotech has already obtained and validated in vitro potentially active compounds on proteins of oncological interest.
-Sibylla vision promises to open new avenues to innovative drugs for a wide range of pathologies.
+Sibylla co-founders and partners have already published a proof of concept of PPI-FIT in the literature, identifying and testing candidate molecules capable of blocking the expression of the prion protein that, when misfolded, causes the Creutzfeld-Jakob disease and other lethal neurodegenerative disorders.
+Furthermore, Sibylla Biotech has already obtained and validated several active compounds acting on proteins of oncological interest.
+Sibylla’s vision promises to open new avenues to innovative drugs for a wide range of pathologies.